Lyam0udi/GitGitHubLearning/README.md

 - **Manual Conflict Resolution:** Dive into manual conflict resolution techniques, allowing you to resolve complex conflicts with precision.
 - **Conflict-Free Development:** Strategies for reducing the likelihood of conflicts through effective branch management and communication.

+### Git Internals

+For those seeking a deeper understanding of Git's inner workings, we'll explore some Git internals, including:

+- **Object Storage:** Learn about the Git object model and how Git stores snapshots, commits, trees, and blobs.
+- **Git Hooks:** Customize and automate Git workflows using pre-commit, post-commit, and other Git hooks.
+- **Plumbing and Porcelain Commands:** Understand the difference between high-level "porcelain" Git commands and low-level "plumbing" commands for advanced Git scripting.